MicrosoftLearning/mslearn-postgresql/Instructions/Labs/10-exercise-postgresql-offline-migration.md

 ### Edit pg_hba.conf file to allow connectivity from Azure (skip if not migrating from an external PostgreSQL server)

-> [!NOTE]
-> This lab creates two Azure Database for PostgreSQL to use as a source and destination for the migration.
+> **Note**: This lab creates two Azure Database for PostgreSQL to use as a source and destination for the migration.
 However, if you are using your own environment, to complete this exercise, you will need access to an existing PostgreSQL server with a database, appropriate permissions, and network access.
 >
 > If you use your own environment, this exercise will require that the server you use as a source for the migration is accessible to the Azure Database for PostgreSQL Flexible Server so that it can connect and migrate databases.
 This will require that the source server is accessible via a public IP address and port.
 A list of Azure Region IP Addresses can be downloaded from [Azure IP Ranges and Service Tags – Public Cloud](https://www.microsoft.com/en-gb/download/details.aspx?id=56519) to help minimize the allowed ranges of IP Addresses in your firewall rules-based on the Azure region used.
 Open your servers firewall to allow the Migration feature within the Azure Database for PostgreSQL Flexible Server access to the source PostgreSQL Server, which is TCP port **5432** by default.
 >